saveoursecrets/sdk/doc/sync.md

 Note that the self-hosted server implementation supports TLS certificate configuration if desired which would add any extra layer of security on top of the [noise protocol](https://noiseprotocol.org/).

+## Endpoints

+Servers provide endpoints with different levels of protection from unauthorized access:

+1) Public endpoints require no authentication.
+2) Private endpoints require a signature from the account signing key.
+3) Restricted endpoints require a signature from the account signing key and a signature from a trusted device.

 ## Event Logs

 Several events logs are stored on both the client and server so that complete deterministic, incremental synchronization is possible for an account.